What Is A Subwoofer (And When Do You Need One)?

 Even if your mixing can’t be improved with a subwoofer, I know several professionals using subwoofers in non-traditional ways.
 For many, it’s much more about setting a vibe for their clients than improving their mix environment.

 Subwoofers can be extremely effective when working with bass instruments in the studio, even if it’s not the most accurate representation of the sound.
 A bassist that’s used to standing in front of a 400W live rig might be used to feeling their bass.
-When they go into the studio and track with a virtual bass rig like Bassforge Rex Brown, they need that same feeling to get energy in their performance.
+When they go into the studio and track with a virtual bass rig like Bassforge Hellraiser, they need that same feeling to get energy in their performance.
 A subwoofer can add just that.

 Similarly, you may have heard certain speakers referred to as “client pleasers”.
 These are usually over-hyped and aren’t exactly the best speakers to be mixing on, but clients love them because they add a “shine” to their mix that makes everything sound great.
 Tons of small studios add this same pseudo-quality to their bass range with subwoofers, especially in hip hop and pop genres where an 808 shaking the room is a good thing.